thecodeteam/heliosburn/docs/proxy/qos.md

 }
 ```

-The `serverOverload.id` is then used to make a secod query to retrieve the server overload profile.
+The `qos.id` is then used to make a secod query to retrieve the quality of servic profile.
 When the module receives a response or request, each QoS quality is applied to the traffic as defined by the retrieved QoS profile.

 ## QoS Profile